What Is a Network Administrator? A Career Guide

 Entry-level network administrator roles

-Many IT professionals get their start in help desk positions—entry-level IT jobs in which you'll resolve computer issues that arise for companies and their employees, such as IT specialist, help desk technician, help desk analyst, or IT technician.
-These positions can give you a broad introduction to the world of IT, and give you some hands-on experience dealing with network issues.
+Many IT professionals get their start in help desk positions—entry-level IT jobs such as IT specialist, help desk technician, help desk analyst, or IT technician that help resolve computer issues that arise for companies and their employees.
+These positions can give you a broad introduction to the world of IT and give you some hands-on experience dealing with network issues.
 Once you have some experience, you can look to transition to a networking position.

 Already in a help desk position?
-If you have an entry-level IT job but are hoping to switch into network administration, try building up your network skills.
-You can do this through hands-on experience, or by earning a network certification like the CCNA.
-You can also approach your employer to see if they'll let you take on more network-related tasks, or shadow network professionals at your organization.
+If you have an entry-level IT job but hope to switch to network administration, try building up your network skills.
+You can do this through hands-on experience or by earning a network certification like the CCNA.
+You can also approach your employer to see if they'll let you take on more network-related tasks or shadow network professionals at your organization.

 Read more: What is the CCNA?
 An Entry-Level Networking Certification